wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 <h3>Monte Carlo Analysis</h3>

-Why Monte Carlo:
+Why we need Monte Carlo:
-NOT all gates within the chips are identical, even set in identical width/length/technology.
+* NOT all gates within the chips are identical, even set in identical width/length/technology.
-Process Variance exists within the chips.
+* Process Variance exists within the chips.
-As long as it is functioning, it might be good?
+* As long as it is functioning, it might be good?
-Monte Carlo:
+Purpose of Monte Carlo:
-Investigate how device mismatches in a circuit can affect the circuit as a whole.
+* Investigate how device mismatches in a circuit can affect the circuit as a whole.
-Done based on statistical distributions and calculate each parameter randomly according to a statistical distribution model.
+* Done based on statistical distributions and calculate each parameter randomly according to a statistical distribution model.
-The result is a range of possible outcome values.
+* The result is a range of possible outcome values.
-Calculate the probabilities of different outcomes and perform additional analyses.
+* Calculate the probabilities of different outcomes and perform additional analyses.

 From the guest lecture for Cornell ECE 5545, Cerebras by Sean Lie available at [https://www.youtube.com/watch?v=5_qVob2Vwf8](https://www.youtube.com/watch?v=5_qVob2Vwf8), it discussed how the real-world large chip design needs to consider such a variance.

 Within the MDL, it allows different statistic block to specify the Define the statistic variation patterns:
-The statistics blocks allow you to specify: batch-to-batch (process) and per-instance (mismatch) variations for netlist parameters.
+The statistics blocks allow you to specify batch-to-batch (process) and per-instance (mismatch) variations for netlist parameters.
 These statistically-varying netlist parameters can be referenced by models or instances in the main netlist and may represent IC manufacturing process variation or component variations for board-level designs.